-Flame Azalea likes soil that is well draining.
+Flame Azalea likes soil that is good at retaining moisture.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

 ⚠️ Flame Azalea is extremely dangerous if consumed.
 If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
 These plants are not recommended for homes with children, cats, or dogs.